DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ### Starting the Datomic Transactor

-* SSH to your droplet by running `ssh root@[droplet ip address]`, then entering the password when prompted
+* SSH to your droplet by running `ssh root@[droplet ip address]`, then enter the password when prompted
 * To start your transactor, run `docker run -p 4334:4334 -p 4335:4335 -v data:/opt/datomic-pro-0.9.5561/data --net=host --detach [docker hub username]/[image name]`
 * To verify your container is running, run `docker ps` - you should see a single running container.
 Then, run `curl [droplet ip]:4334`, and you should see "Empty reply from server".